sodazone/ocelloids-services/packages/server/guides/TESTING-POLKADOT.md

 ## 1. Running the Server

 > [!NOTE]
+> This section describes how to run the server in integrated mode.
+If you wish to run in distributed mode, i.e. with Redis, please follow the [Distributed Deployment Guide](https://github.com/sodazone/ocelloids-services/blob/main/packages/server/guides/DISTRIBUTED.md).

+> [!NOTE]
 > If you're using light clients, you will only start receiving new or finalized blocks when warp sync is complete.

 You have two options for running the server: through the command line or using Docker.